This information explains how to use moisture to relieve breathing difficulties during dry months.

 - Use the “low” setting on your heating or air conditioning systems instead of the “high” setting.

-- Increase your liquid intake to eight, 8-ounce glasses of noncaffeinated liquids a day (64 ounces total).
+- Increase your liquid intake to 8 (8-ounce) cups of non-caffeinated liquids a day (64 ounces total).
 Limit your intake of coffee, tea, and colas.
 These caffeinated drinks are diuretics and cause you to urinate more.
 If you have a feeding tube, add an extra 480 mL of water in divided doses to your free water flushes.

 - If you have dryness in your nose: